 As in the case of the Edict of Milan, it has been argued that this Constantinian text may have been influenced by Lactantius.
-This may be so, but again, it is not necessary to look for a Christian root to this argument.
+This may be so but, again, it is not necessary to look for Christian roots of his argument.
 That persuasion was superior and preferable to coercion had already been argued by the Greeks, for whom πείθω (persuasion) was the quality that distinguishes men from beasts, and symbolises civilisation; while βία (violence, force) represents uncivilised behaviour and barbarism.
 Societies that operate without the benefits of πείθω are doomed to violence and tyranny.
-Christian apologists retrieved this discourse, which they did not invent but rather adapted to the circumstances in their demands for tolerance (Marcos 2017).
+Christian apologists retrieved this discourse, which they did not invent but, rather, adapted to the circumstances in their demands for tolerance (Marcos 2017).

 Conclusion

-Wallace-Hadrill opened his article on “The Emperor and His Virtues” (1981, 298) with this statement:
+Wallace-Hadrill opened his article on ‘The Emperor and His Virtues’ (1981, 298) with this statement:

 The power of the Roman emperor derived from many sources; from armed support, from legal and constitutional recognition, eventually also from the sheer inertia of a bureaucratic machine.
 Among other factors, a not negligible role was played by persuasion and belief.
 At least in part, the emperor was what Max Weber termed a ‘charismatic’ ruler; that is to say one whose power depends on the conviction of his subjects that he is personally in possession of gifts or talents essential for their well-being, yet beyond the reach of the ordinary mortal.